-I’ve always loved winter and grew up skiing and playing in the snow but as a photographer, it took me years to really appreciate it.
+Iโve always loved winter, and grew up skiing and playing in the snow, but it took me years to truly appreciate it as a photographer.

-Anyhow, that’s not the case anymore.
-Winter has become my favorite season to photograph.
-The constantly changing weather and beautiful layers of snow can make even the most ordinary landscapes something special.
+Either way, winter has now become my favorite season to photograph.
+The constantly shifting weather, soft light, and fresh layers of snow can transform even the most ordinary landscapes into something special.

 #2 Isolate the Main Subject

 One of the most efficient steps to create more compelling winter images is to isolate the main subject.
-Make it obvious what you’re photographing.
+Snow naturally simplifies the landscape, making it easier to separate what matters from what doesnโt.

 Being able to isolate a subject takes some trial and error.
 You need to be careful when setting up the composition.
 Look closely at the image preview and see if any distracting elements overlap with the main subject.

-Isolating subjects is a powerful compositional technique in general, but it works extra well for winter photography.
+Isolation is a powerful compositional technique in any season, but it works especially well in snowy landscapes.

 #3 Watch Your Step!